DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 ### What are Kepler.gl and FLowmap.gl?

+Kepler.gl and Flowmap.gl are modern JavaScript-based open-source spatial and web mapping tools.
+They are supported by the OpenJS Foundation.
+Their no-code and robust user interface and interactive features make them an easy entry point into web mapping for beginners.

 ### Preparing Geographic Data for Kepler.gl and Flowmap.gl

 ### Uploading Data into Kepler.gl and FLowmap.gl